Patterdale Terrier

 the hair is coarse and longer overall, including the face and ears.

 A correct coat is important for protection against the wet underground and briars.
-Dogs with damaged coat sections that are due to hunting scars or abrasions should not be penalized in the show ring as long as overall texture can be determined.
+Dogs with damaged coat sections, such as those caused by hunting scars or abrasions, should not be penalized in the show ring as long as the overall texture of the coat can still be determined.

 Serious Fault: Coat in any climate that is soft, long or downy in texture.